-Mar 24, 2021
+Mar 24, 2021 | Flooring America

 Refinishing hardwood floors is a big undertaking.
 Whether you’re looking to put your house on the market and get the best resale value, or staying put but would love a new look for your floors, planning ahead is key.
 Let’s walk through some ideas.

 If you’re staining your floors to make your home show better during open houses, we recommend sticking to more classic stain tones like brown or a warm mid-tone, as these are the most flexible hardwood floor stain colors, and most likely to fit in with the various tastes and décor styles of your potential buyers.
 Interior decorating preferences can vary greatly, so it’s best to avoid trending colors when your ultimate goal is to sell.

-Another thing to consider when choosing a wood-floor stain?
-Consider the type of wood you’re staining.
+Another important step to take when choosing a wood-floor stain?
+Your best bet is considering the type of wood you’re staining.
 Is it a pine?
 Oak?
 Walnut?
+Maple?
+Birch?
 These are the colors you’re essentially starting with and building from.
-And woods take stain differently, so you’ll want to test a piece to make sure the outcome is what you want.
+And other woods take stains differently, so you’ll want to test a piece to make sure the outcome is what you want.
 Wood-floor stain-color charts are helpful, too.
 Multicolor stains are also quite popular these days, such as the custom blending Minwax® stains.

 While we recommend that you stick to classic stain colors if you plan on selling your home in the near future, feel free to choose a trending hardwood stain color if you’ll be the one enjoying the floors for years to come.
-Dark, cool tones are still at the top of the list, but there’s an uptick in the trend toward brighter stains, such as gray and whitewashed.
+When it comes to choosing the best stain color for your space, think about the atmosphere you're trying to create.
+If you're going for a cozy atmosphere or an inviting atmosphere, opt for a warm-tone stain.
+Darker stains with cool tones are still at the top of the list, but there’s an uptick in the trend toward brighter stains, such as gray and whitewashed.